Assistant Professor of Philosophy

 - A "Writing Intensive" philosophy course

-- Any three other courses in Philosophy
+- Any three other courses focused on the student's particular philosophical interests

 Philosophy majors are to have a working knowledge of the issues and methods covered in their required courses in logic, ethics and the history of philosophy sequence.
 This competence and the ability to communicate it in speaking and writing is demonstrated by satisfactory completion of the courses in the philosophy major, and the Comprehensive Examination in Philosophy, which includes exams on each period of the history of philosophy, competence with basic philosophical concepts, and the development and oral defense of a Senior Paper.